At 40 years, it is a good time for the Synod of NSW and the ACT to take some time to reflect on where we have come from and who we are called to be.

 - To develop alternative options for how best to utilise the Church’s gifts, skills and resources, in order to build one another up in love and to serve the world.

 We would really appreciate your time.
-This is an exciting opportunity for you to contribute to and explore the future opportunities of how we live out the Church’s mission.
+This is an exciting opportunity for you to contribute to and explore the future opportunities of how we live out the Church’s mission and share God's love as a body of Christ.
 God has called for us to continually seek renewal of our life as a community.
-In our 40 year celebration, let’s take time to review our history and map our future.
-The Pathways project will enable us to listen to each other and to help the Synod hear a more comprehensive story of the church in NSW and the ACT.
+Pathways will enable us to listen to each other and to help the Synod hear a more comprehensive story of the Church in NSW and the ACT.
 We will celebrate and build on our strengths, and also give shape to ways we can address the challenges that we face together so we are well-prepared to embrace the future of the Church.